-Raw biogas is a regionally produced energy source whose production contributes to the preservation of the local environment and strengthens the domestic economy: It is used, where it is produced.
+Raw biogas is a regionally produced energy source.
+Since it is used, where it is produced, the production contributes to the preservation of the local environment and strengthens the domestic economy.

-Biogas is basically a high-energy gas that is produced out of biomass by microorganisms in the absence of oxygen.
-The term biogas includes sewage Gas, digester gas and landfill gas.
-The creation of biogas is mainly about the work of these special microorganisms in the biomass.
-The bacteria multiply under exclusion of oxygen (anaerobic), decompose biomass and produce the important biogases as a ,,waste product”.
+Biogas is a high-energy gas mixture that is produced by the breakdown of biomass through microorganisms in the absence of oxygen (anaerobically).
+The term biogas includes sewage gas, digester gas and landfill gas.
+The creation of biogas is mainly about the work of special microorganisms in the biomass.
+These bacteria multiply under exclusion of oxygen (anaerobic), decompose biomass and produce the important biogases as a ,,waste product”.

 The production of biogas in biogas plants happens in large tanks, the so-called fermenters, which can be observed in many agricultural landscapes.
 These fermenters are hermetically sealed, heated and have an agitator as well as various measurement and control technologies for regulated process control.